Big Little Shifts:

 The Big Little Shifts: Leadership for adaptive change program is a skills development companion to the book (Big Little Shifts: a practitioner’s guide to organisational adaptation and change).
 The flow of the program follows the book – which will be supplied to all participants.

-The program is available in house for teams within your organisation or, for the first time, we are offering a public online version commencing in February 2021.
+The program is available in house for teams within your organisation.

 Program in four modules